Welsh farm harnesses UK surge in appetite for all things goat.

 Lynn and Richard moved to Wales 16 years ago from Kent, “We wanted to farm goats because they breed so well,” he says “But our biggest challenge early on was adapting to land which had previously reared sheep.”
 The goats were initially blighted by worms and it was only after numerous tests that they switched their goats onto sheep wormers instead as the parasites were still in the land from the previous occupants, “We lost 15-20 goats before we realised that,” says Richard.

 The farm employs one part time member of staff, along with daughter Laura, who works full time.
 “Everything we produce in the bakery must be made on the day of sale to avoid bulk refrigeration,” says Richard, “The catch is that we can’t resell so we are really careful with our stock to ensure we sell out.”
 Richard attends festivals throughout the year to boost income and favours customer contact, “I prefer direct selling because it suits our business better than wholesale,” he says.
 Essentially self-sufficient, farm income is also supplemented by the occasional sale of weaner pigs.

 Advising aspiring food producers, Richard says “Search for tacks that others haven’t thought of and keep a step ahead of your competition.
 Be realistic about your business model and always plan for the worst-case scenario.
 Keep your products honest and enjoy what you’re doing.”

-Categories: Small enterprise success stories.
+Categories: Success stories.
 Tags: adding value, artisan produce, Carmarthenshire, cheesemaking, family farm, goats, local markets, small-scale producers, sustainable production and Wales.